nextcloud/gallery/README.md

 Provides a dedicated view of all images in a grid, adds image viewing capabilities to the files app and adds a gallery view to public links.

-**Important** Do not enable encryption when using master (13.01.2015).
-It's currently broken in core.

 ![Screenshot](http://i.imgur.com/fxIai8t.jpg)
 ## Featuring
 * Support for large selection of media type (depending on ownCloud setup)